 President & Landscape Architect

 David began his professional career working for a multidisciplinary firm in Portland, Oregon, within a context of progressive ecological design and planning.
 He helped lead-up the environmental arm of a landscape architecture and engineering firm in Charlotte NC before joining Equinox in 2000 to help build the company into what it is today.
-David has contributed to Equinox’ success by planning the first conversation subdivision in Buncombe County, having a featured project in the North Carolina Low Impact Development Guidebook, and managing several award winning projects.
+David has contributed to Equinox’ success by planning the first conservation subdivision in Buncombe County, having a featured project in the North Carolina Low Impact Development Guidebook, and managing several award winning projects.
 As an expert in the field of sustainable planning and design including stormwater and greenways; he has given presentations throughout the southeast and authored published papers and numerous articles.
 David is active in the community and serves or has served on a number of worthy committees and commissions over the years.

 Why I love this work